Bauer strikes out 11, Indians hit 4 HRs in 10-0 win

-CLEVELAND (AP) - Trevor Bauer struck out 11 and allowed three hits in six innings, and the Cleveland Indians hit four home runs in routing the Minnesota Twins 10-0 on Monday night.
+"That's something I wanted to accomplish," he said.
+"Next up is 300.
+Maybe not this year, but hopefully next year."

-Bauer (11-6) has 206 strikeouts this season, one behind Boston's Chris Sale for the AL lead.
-The right-hander has 10 double-figure strikeout games, tying him with Sale for the league lead.
-Bauer also leads the AL with 159 2/3 innings pitched.
+Bauer, who held Minnesota to three hits, was given a standing ovation when he recorded he reached the 200-mark against Bobby Wilson in the third.
+He has 10 double-figure strikeout games, tying him with Sale for the league lead.

-Edwin Encarnacion drove in four runs, including a three-run homer in the seventh.
+The Indians hit four home runs, led by Edwin Encarnacion, who had four RBIs, including a three-run homer in the seventh.
 Yonder Alonso, Brandon Guyer and Jason Kipnis also homered for Cleveland, which leads Minnesota by 10 games in the AL Central.

+Bauer struck out every batter in the starting lineup and ended his night with a flourish in the sixth.
+Jorge Polanco doubled with one out and was at third when Miguel Sano drew a two-out walk but Bauer struck out Max Kepler on his 112th pitch.

+"That's probably my last hitter, given that I had ran my pitch count up," Bauer said.
+"I definitely wanted to finish my own inning.
+If I can't finish the game I like to finish my inning.
+I threw a good pitch.
+I was excited about both of those things."

 Alonso's home run started Cleveland's four-run fourth while Guyer added a two-run shot, both coming off Kyle Gibson (5-9).
 Matt Belisle gave up Kipnis' leadoff homer in the sixth and Encarnacion's blast.